Probable-Futures/docs/maps.md

 ---
 layout: default
-title: Maps background
+title: Maps
 nav_order: 3
 has_children: true
 ---

 ## The maps

-The Probable Futures maps are climate model data displayed as [Mapbox tilesets](/tilesets.md) with a resolution of 0.2° latitude/longitude per grid cell side.
+The Probable Futures maps are climate model data displayed as [Mapbox tilesets](/tilesets.md).
 To learn more about climate models and the specific models Probable Futures uses, please see [About the data](/about-the-data.md) and [the Science page](https://probablefutures.org/science/) on probablefutures.org.

 ### All maps